The Lore podcast is dedicated to finding the frightening history behind some of the world’s most famous stories, folk tales, and urban legends.

 Episode 87 – Road Trip

-Alien abduction stories continue to be immensely popular in the public consciousness, but not many know where some of the earliest alien stories originate.
+Alien abduction stories continue to be immensely popular in the public consciousness, but few know where some of the earliest alien stories originate.

 This episode looks at the 1961 case of Barney and Betty Hill, who claimed to have been abducted by aliens from their New Hampshire home.